Adrienne Simpson: Career

-In 2000, she wrote the book Capital Opera: Wellington's Opera Company, 1982–1999.
+In 2000, she wrote a history of Wellington City Opera in her book Capital Opera: Wellington's Opera Company, 1982–1999.
 Simpson contributed to The New Grove Dictionary of Music and Musicians in the same year; Alice May: Gilbert and Sullivan's First Prima Donna which was published as a commissioned work for American publishers in 2003; Hallelujahs and History: The Auckland Choral Society, 1855–2005 in 2005 and The Centenary History of The Theatre Royal Christchurch in 2008.
-She was a contributor to The Dictionary of New Zealand Biography, Volumes 2–5 that were edited by Claudia Orange, the Royal Musical Association Research Chronicle; The Musical Times; the Journal of the American Lute Society; The Consort; the Women's Studies Journal; the New Zealand Journal of History and the Australasian Music Research journals.
+She was a contributor to the Dictionary of New Zealand Biography, Volumes 2–5 that were edited by Claudia Orange, the Royal Musical Association Research Chronicle; The Musical Times; the Journal of the American Lute Society; The Consort; the Women's Studies Journal; the New Zealand Journal of History and the Australasian Music Research journals.
 Between 1988 and 1990, Simpson was president of the New Zealand Opera Society, was founder-editor of Early Music New Zealand from 1985 to 1988, and was co-ordinator for the New Grove Dictionary of Music and Musicians in New Zealand.
-She volunteered at the New Zealand Cricket Museum at the Basin Reserve and, before her death, was about to complete the book New Zealand's Wicket Women: A History of Women's Cricket in New Zealand that would be finished by her daughter and a fellow colleague of Simpson's.
+She volunteered at the New Zealand Cricket Museum at the Basin Reserve and, before her death, was about to complete the book New Zealand's Wicket Women: A History of Women's Cricket in New Zealand that would be finished by her daughter and a colleague of Simpson's.